Inference

 Latency measures how long a single request takes to complete; throughput measures how many requests can be processed per second.

-These two metrics trade off against each other in LLM inference and drive different model and infrastructure choices depending on your use case.
+These two metrics involve tradeoffs in LLM inference and drive different model and infrastructure choices depending on your use case.

 Definitions

-• Total latency: TTFT + (TPOT x output length).
-What most users experience as "how slow is this?"
+- Total latency: TTFT + (TPOT x output length).
+What users experience as end-to-end response time.

 The latency-throughput tradeoff

 LLM inference servers can optimize for one or the other.
-Serving each request immediately minimizes latency but underutilizes GPUs.
+Serving each request immediately minimizes latency but leaves GPUs underutilized.
 Batching multiple requests together maximizes GPU utilization (throughput) but adds queue wait time (latency).
 Production serving typically targets a latency SLA and maximizes throughput within that constraint.

 Practical implications

-• Real-time chat: TTFT matters most - users notice if the first token takes over 1-2 seconds
+- Real-time chat: TTFT matters most.
+Users notice when the first token takes over 1-2 seconds to arrive.

-• Batch processing: Throughput matters; run overnight jobs, minimize cost per token
+- Batch processing: Throughput matters.
+Run overnight jobs and minimize cost per token.

-• Agentic workflows: Latency compounds over many steps - a 2-second-per-call agent with 20 steps takes 40 seconds minimum
+- Agentic workflows: Latency compounds over many steps.
+A 2-second-per-call agent with 20 steps takes 40 seconds minimum, regardless of throughput.